mongodb/specifications/source/crud/crud.rst

     /**
      * Enables writing to temporary files.
 When set to true, aggregation stages
      * can write data to the _tmp subdirectory in the dbPath directory.
+     * The default is no value: the driver sends no "allowDiskUse" option to the
+     * server with the "aggregate" command.
      *
      * @see http://docs.mongodb.org/manual/reference/command/aggregate/
      */